 We appreciate it when readers and people quoted in articles or blog posts point out errors of fact or emphasis and will investigate all assertions.
 But these suggestions should be sent via e-mail.
 To avoid distracting other readers, we won't publish comments that suggest a correction.
 Instead, corrections will be made in a blog post or in an article.

-- U.S., Iran report progress in nuclear talks
+- Iran shrugs off deadline for nuclear talks

 - Oslo bees get flowery highway pollinators

 - Gunman rampages through Tunisian seaside resort killing at least 37

 - Putin stabilizes ruble, but Russia’s economy staggers